r0hankrishnan/r0hankrishnan/README.md

 I'm currently seeking full time roles in data analystics, business intelligence, and product analytics.
 Please don't hesitate to reach out with any questions!

-My pinned repositories below are examples of my work in using Python and R to manage data, analyze data, draw business insights from complex data, and create internal data products like dashboards.
+My pinned repositories below are examples of my work in using Python and R to manage/clean/analyze/draw business insights from complex dataand create internal data products like dashboards.